BelaPlatform/bela_newBlog/docs/_posts/2016-11-28-percussion.markdown

 Once we have our signal coming in via the analog inputs we perform a peak detection routine on the signal to identify when a strike occurs on one of the tiles.
 To make this easier we first perform some signal conditioning and smoothing to the signal (DC offset filter, full wave rectification and a moving average filter).
 Once the signal is looking more uniform we then use a peak detection algorithm which detects strikes on each of the tiles by looking for a downward trend in the sensor data when the incoming value is above a minimum threshold.

 Once a peak is detected the amplitude of the strike is measured and then assigned to a sample appropriate to the tile.
-Our synthesis engine is capable of 40 different voices with an oldest-out voice stealing algorithm if all voices became allocated to allow for fast repeated strikes.
+Our synthesis engine is capable of 40 different voices with an oldest-out voice stealing algorithm, to allow for fast repeated strikes if all voices became allocated.
 A single voice version of the code comes as an example with Bela: [examples/04-Audio/sample-piezo-trigger](https://github.com/BelaPlatform/Bela/tree/master/examples/04-Audio).

 This was all written in C++ using the browser-based IDE.
 The scope was an invaluable feature for debugging.
 When conditioning the signal we were able to watch the raw input signal simultaneously with a filtered version of itself and also to visualise the exact moment when a note was triggered, all from the browser.

 Here's a short video the second prototype instrument being played:

 {% include youtube.html youtube="be8dB2JmQl4" %}

-{% include single-image.html fileName="percussion-instrument.jpg" %}